 For instance, the industry standards for maximum LOC in a class is around 1000.

-Then how come I have read other articles which specify no more than 10 methods per class, and no more than 10 LOC per method.
+I have read some articles which specify no more than 10 methods per class, and no more than 10 LOC per method.
 I have even seen an article which reduced this number to 5.
 These are all arbitrary and artificial numbers which I choose to ignore.
 I prefer to stick with the original definition of encapsulation which requires that ALL the properties and ALL the methods for an entity should be placed in the SAME class.
+Note that the word "all" is limitless.
 I also follow the description of high cohesion by ensuring that my abstract table class, which is inherited by every Model class, contains only those methods which perform the following:

 In does NOT contain any logic which rightly belongs in either the Controller, View or DAO, so it fits the description of SRP as provided by Uncle Bob.